 - Structured decision-making in conservation planning

 - Software development for population biology

-Lisa has been the vice president of Lincoln Park Zoo’s Conservation & Science Department, overseeing the zoo’s discipline-orientated research centers, since summer 2012.
-She provides strategic guidance to the zoo’s conservation and research efforts locally and globally, including research in wildlife health and disease, population biology and management, animal behavior and welfare, and urban ecology.
+From 2012 to 2020, Lisa served as the vice president of Lincoln Park Zoo’s Conservation & Science Department, overseeing the zoo’s discipline-orientated research centers.
+In that role, she provided strategic guidance to the zoo’s conservation and research efforts locally and globally, including research in wildlife health and disease, population biology and management, animal behavior and welfare, and urban ecology.

 Lisa’s dissertation research focused on applied demography for the management and conservation of captive and wild populations.
 She has worked in conservation and science at Lincoln Park Zoo in various capacities since 1998.
 When not buried in computer models, Lisa enjoys traveling, cooking, reading fiction, and getting out into the wilderness.